 4. Join An Event

 In case you often run on the treadmill, and it no longer gives you good vibes, you may use the skills you’ve gained from that by participating in a marathon or walkathon.
-Not only will it allow you to breathe in fresh air as you prepare for the event, but it also provides you a new reason to continue your fitness journey.
+Not only will it allow you to breathe in fresh air as you prepare for the event, but it also provides you with a new reason to continue your fitness journey.

 5. Don’t Do It Alone

-Working out becomes exhausting when you are doing all the routines by your lonesome.
+Working out becomes exhausting when you are doing all the routines on your lonesome.
 Even if you join a class, yet you know nobody there except for the instructor, it can be lonely too.
 The situation may get better, though, once you invite some colleagues to work out with you.

 6. Make Non-Workout Hours Fun